-June marks LGBTQ+ pride month around the world.
+June marks LGBTQ+ Pride Month around the world.
 During this time, people gather to celebrate with parades, festivals, and reflections (virtually and inperson).
-Pride month was created to foster a sense of community; to remember that while united by differences, people come together to support and uplift one another.
+Pride Month was created to foster a sense of community; to remember that while united by differences, people come together to support and uplift one another.
 Coming together as a community traditionally provides strength to LGBTQ+ people in times of adversity.

-One of the most notable instances of the LGBTQ+ community coming together is the Stonewall riots of June 1969, when LGBTQ+ people united to push back against harsh mistreatment.
+One of the most notable instances of the LGBTQ+ community coming together is the Stonewall riots of June 1969, when LGBTQ+ people led by trans women of color, united to push back against harsh mistreatment.
 Every year since, LGBTQ+ people and allies have designated June as the time to gather, remember, celebrate, and move forward.

-This year, as in 2021, traditional ways of creating community are impacted.
-Pride celebrations are being held virtually or coming back to in-person events.
-No matter how we come together, the community aspect of pride is still crucial.
+This year, due to the lasting impacts of COVID-19, traditional ways of creating community remain impacted.
+Pride celebrations are being held virtually, in-person, and hybrid.
+No matter how we come together, the community aspect of Pride is still crucial.